HuachenZH/weepyweepies/devLog.md

     - ~~image sharpening ~~
     - dichotomie
   - try to project on the plane
+    - get the matrix of edge
+    - extract scatter points
   - __solution 2: more points for darker pixel, less points for lighter pixel__
 - plot portrait in second plane
 - merge two protraits

+to resume: plot the second image then make intersection.
+Maybe use name instead of photo